Victim of Crime Personal Injury Claims

 A Criminal Injuries Compensation tribunal was set up in 1974 to compensate victims of crime for loss from personal injuries.

-An application for compensation should be made pretty quickly after the crime.
+An application for compensation must be made within a short period of time after the crime.
 A victim has a 3 month time frame to complete and register their application with the criminal injuries tribunal.

 This 3 month rule does Not apply where a fatality has occurred.